Assessment Details and Submission Guidelines |

 Case Study II: Investing a Case

 You’re investigating a case involving a 2 GB drive that you need to copy at the scene.
-Write one page description of three options you have to copy the drive accurately.
+Write a one-page description of three options you have to copy the drive accurately.
 Be sure to include your software and media choices.

 Marks are allocated as follows: